vinayjain38/rasa-demo/data/nlu/nlu.md

 - is rasa better than [dialog flow](product:dialogflow)
 - what is the difference between [bot framework](product) and rasa

+## intent:nlu_generation_tool_recommendation
+- which tools can I use to create nlu data
+- how can I get nlu data
+- where can i get data for the nlu
+- recommend me some nlu tools
+- how to work with nlu data
+- i need more nlu data
+- are there tools to create nlu data
+- i require more nlu data
+- need more data for nlu
+- i have to less nlu data
+- are there simpler ways to create nlu data

 ## intent:nlu_info
 - can you explain to me how [entity recognition](nlu_part) works?
 - how does [entity recognition](nlu_part) work?